Cecil Grace

-Cecil Stanley Grace (1880 - 22 December 1910) was a pioneer aviator who went missing on a flight across the English Channel in 1910.
+Cecil Stanley Grace (31 December 1883 - disappeared 22 December 1910, declared dead March 1911) was a Chilean-born pioneer aviator who went missing on a flight across the English Channel in 1910.

 Family

-Grace was born in Chile, the son of John William Grace of New York.
-His uncle was W. R. Grace, a former mayor of New York City and founder of W. R. Grace and Company.
-Grace was naturalised as a British citizen in October 1910.
+Grace was born on 31 December 1883 in Viña del Mar, Chile to John William Grace, a banker, and Mary Josephine Grace.
+Both of Grace's parents were born in Ireland and were naturalised American citizens.
+Grace was the paternal nephew of W. R. Grace, the former mayor of New York City and founder of W. R. Grace and Company.
+In October 1910, Grace became a naturalised as a British citizen.

 Eastchurch

 In 1909 members of the Aero Club of Great Britain established a flying ground at Eastchurch on the Isle of Sheppey.
 Grace was one of this early group of pioneering aviators, and in April 1910 he was awarded only the fourth Royal Aero Club Aviator's Certificate.

 Prior to his death, Grace had arranged to give free flying lessons to prospective pilots nominated by the Royal Navy.
 The lessons were subsequently given by another aviator, George Cockburn.